Long Island Ducks: History

-A league rivalry developed between the Ducks and the Bridgeport Bluefish, with the two teams contesting the "Ferry Cup" from 2009 until the latter team's termination in 2017.
-The Ferry Cup name referred to its sponsor, the Bridgeport & Port Jefferson Steamboat Company, which was utilized by the teams and their fans for traveling to each ballpark.
+A rivalry developed between the Ducks and the Bridgeport Bluefish, with the two teams contesting the "Ferry Cup" from 2009 until Bridgeport folded in 2017.
+The Ferry Cup name referred to its sponsor, the Bridgeport & Port Jefferson Steamboat Company, (which ran a ferry boat line across the Long Island Sound between Bridgeport, Connecticut and Port Jefferson on Long Island), which was frequently utilized by both of the teams and their fans for traveling to each ballpark in the two adjacent states.

-Former Major League Baseball (MLB) player and MLB Hall of Fame member Gary Carter managed the Ducks in 2009.
+Baseball Hall of Famer Gary Carter managed the Ducks in 2009.
 Following Carter's death in 2012, the Ducks dedicated the season to his memory and wore a commemorative patch on their uniforms.

-Former Major League Baseball players to have played on the Ducks include Dontrelle Willis, Ramon Castro, Ben Broussard, Leo Rosales, Josh Barfield, Bill Hall, Bryant Nelson, Ian Snell, and Lew Ford.
+Former Major League Baseball players who have played on the Ducks include Dontrelle Willis, Ramon Castro, Ben Broussard, Leo Rosales, Josh Barfield, Bill Hall, Bryant Nelson, Ian Snell, Daniel Murphy, and Lew Ford.
 Rich Hill played with the Ducks in 2015, prior to his return to the majors in 2016 with the Boston Red Sox.
 In 2017, pitcher Éric Gagné attempted a professional baseball comeback with the Ducks; that same year, Nate Freiman, Henderson Alvarez, Quintin Berry, and Tim Melville played with the Ducks and later joined an MLB organization or foreign professional league.

+On June 17, 2023, the Ducks became the winningest team in Atlantic League history, clinching their 1,581st win in a victory over the York Revolution of York, Pennsylvania.

 Logos and uniforms

-The official colors of the Long Island Ducks are black, green, orange, and white.
+The Ducks' official colors are black, green, orange, and white.
 The primary logo features the "Ducks" wordmark in orange with black outline.
 The wordmark begins with a stylized, cartoon duck head in the form of a capital cursive "D."

 Since 2015, OC Sports has been the official on-field headwear of the Atlantic League.
 The home caps are black with the duck head logo centered on the front.
 The away caps are black with an orange brim and the duck head logo.
 Batting helmets are black with the webbed-foot logo.

 The Ducks wear uniforms produced by Rawlings.
 The home jersey is white with black pinstripes with the "Ducks" wordmark centered across the front.
 The numbering on the jersey is primarily in green with white outline and black drop shadow.
 The away jerseys are grey with the "Long Island" cursive wordmark centered across in green with white and orange outline.
 The numbering is in green with white outline and orange drop shadow.
 The alternate is an orange jersey with the "Ducks" word mark centered across the chest.